5uper5asha/PyCUI/README.md

 # Colorum
-it's a small framework for color text made with colorama module.
+it's a small framework for console UI made with colorama module.
 My first program :)
 Please help me make this code better and faster